India, Part 2

 Mysuru

 While in Mysuru, we spent time relaxing in our personal space but also explored the town.
 We went shopping in Devaraja Market and nearby.
 We took in sites and smells, made some good purchases, ate good food, and learned about the making of incense.
 K got an outfit and managed to find a tailor to adjust the fit.
-A8 showed off her negotiation skills buying bangles.
+A2 got a fun outfit that held together until Delhi.
+A8 showed off her negotiation skills buying bangles (her secret: she is absolutely willing to walk away if she feels the price is not right).
 And we discovered that sugar cane juice was a tad too strong for the kids.

 Comments